Contrary and Contradictory

 F F T

 (i) Contradictories — In the case of contradiction, the opposition is within a two-dimensional universe, such as the traditional system of genre: “— is a man” and “— is a woman” are contradictory predicates in this system.
-In a non-traditional system of genres, they are contrary propositions.
+In a non-traditional genre system, they are contrary propositions.

 U is a two dimensional universe; two properties P1 and P2 are defined upon this universe, such as:

-— Any members of this universe possess either the property P1 or the property P2:
+— Every member of this universe possesses either the property P1 or the property P2:

-— None possess both properties P1 and P2: neither is both (P1 & P2).
-This is noted (P1 W P2), with the symbol ‘W’ for “disjunctive or”.
+— No one possesses both properties P1 and P2: no one is both (P1 & P2).
+This is noted as (P1 W P2), with the symbol ‘W’ for “disjunctive or”.

 P1 and P2 are complementary properties; they divide the universe U into two complementary (non-overlapping) sets.

-— P1 and P2 are contradictories (opposites); they are in a relation of contradiction.
+— P1 and P2 are contradictories (opposites); they stand in a relation of contradiction.

-(ii) Contraries — In the case of contrariety, the opposition is within a multi-dimensional universe such as the universe of colors. “— has white hair” and “— has red hair” are contrary predicates: one person cannot have both white and red hair (notwithstanding the case of badly dyed hair roots); and he or she may have brown hair.
+(ii) Contraries — In the case of contrariety, the opposition is within a multidimensional universe such as the universe of colors. “— has white hair” and “— has red hair” are contrary predicates: a person cannot have both white and red hair (notwithstanding the case of badly dyed hair roots); and he may have brown hair.

-— Every members of this universe has one of these properties, Pj; that is, is either a P1 , … or a Pi, … or a Pn.
+— Every member of this universe has one of these properties, Pj; that is, is either a P1 , … or a Pi, … or a Pn.

 — P1 , … Pi, … Pn are contraries; they are in a relation of contrariety.

-To sum up, semantically connected predicates, or properties, are opposite if they divide exhaustively their universe of reference into a series of non-overlapping sets.
+To sum up, semantically related predicates, or properties, are opposite if they exhaustively divide their reference universe into a series of non-overlapping sets.
 If there are just two such properties, they are said to be contradictory properties; if there are more than two, they are said to be contrary properties.
 So, contradictories are the limit case of contraries.

 the two opposite properties are contradictories